fromhktosg/fromhktosg.github.io/_posts/2023-03-22-stablenation.md

 ---
 layout: post
-title:  "Uncovering the formula to a stable nation - 3 essentials that form the bedrock of Singapore"
+title:  "3 essentials that form the stable nation of Singapore"
 categories: [Singapore, housing, food]
 image: assets/images/sdg.png
 ---
-In 1991, the Singapore government introduced [five shared values](https://eresources.nlb.gov.sg/history/events/62f98f76-d54d-415d-93a1-4561c776ab97#:~:text=The%20five%20Shared%20Values%20that,5%20Racial%20and%20religious%20harmony). that helped forge a Singaporean identity.
+In 1991, the Singapore government introduced five shared values](https://eresources.nlb.gov.sg/history/events/62f98f76-d54d-415d-93a1-4561c776ab97#:~:text=The%20five%20Shared%20Values%20that,5%20Racial%20and%20religious%20harmony). that helped forge a Singaporean identity.
 These values include

 a) nation before community and society above self